sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 - No AirPlay 2 for Windows iTunes

 ### General
-Shairport Sync uses another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation in AirPlay 2. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.
+Shairport Sync uses a companion application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation in AirPlay 2. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.

-Shairport Sync does not support lossless playback of Lossless or High Definition Lossless material.
-Instead, this material is automatically transcoded to AAC before sending it via AirPlay 2 to Shairport Sync.
+Lossless and High Definition Lossless material is transcoded to AAC before it reaches Shairport Sync.

 AirPlay 2 -- What You Need
 ---